 - I used Russet potatoes, but feel free to sub with a different kind.
 I really like using Russets in soups because they fall apart easily since they’re a starchy variety.

 - I use lean ground beef (use up to 95% lean if you like), so I don't find it necessary to discard any of the fat.
-This saves a bit of work, and I also like the flavor that bit of fat gives the soup.
-You can drain the fat if you want, and I certainly recommend draining some out if you use regular ground beef or the soup will end up oily.
+This saves a bit of work, and the little bit of fat that's left over gives the soup a flavor boost!
+You can drain the fat if you want.
+I certainly recommend draining some out if you use regular ground beef, or the soup will end up oily.